Shared Virtual Card vs Joint Account: Managing Shared Expenses for Couples

 1. Financial Independence, Kept Intact

 A joint account merges your finances — a big commitment that can blur individual boundaries.
-On the other hand, a shared prepaid card, lets you contribute to shared expenses without surrendering control of your personal funds.
+On the other hand, a shared virtual card, lets you contribute to shared expenses without surrendering control of your personal funds.
 You each decide how much to load, when, and for what purpose.

 2. Simpler to Open and Manage

 Joint accounts often come with paperwork, credit checks, and sometimes long approval times.
 However, in some cases the process can be sped up by opening it online.
-A virtual prepaid shared card, on the other hand, can be set up in minutes, directly from within the app, with no impact on your credit score.
+A shared virtual card, on the other hand, can be set up in minutes, directly from within the app, with no impact on your credit score.
 It’s low-commitment, high-convenience.

 3. Transparent, Real-Time Tracking